fathym-it/docs/docs/introduction/micro-frontends.md

 Taking on a micro approach to frontends or services requires a mature DevOps process that ensures an understanding of change, repeatable and trusted deployments, and an ability to orchestrate many versions of disparate apps into a single cohesive solutin...

 Our tech gonna help you do dat

+## Focused Teams

+Our take on verbiage for Autonomous Teams...
+The relation to the right tech for the right job, and orchestrating disparate tech into a single solution across a vast set of developer skills...
+How a VueJS admin could be used to power a react site delivered through an Angular Host/Shell application?
+Powered through State APIs built in C# and JS that utilized APIs built on C# and Java?
+Hosted on a collection of azure cloud native and more generic (Kubernetes) infrastructure...

+The right skill, at the right time...